mithfumud/VideoGuard/README.md

 ### Register Original Content
 - Upload a video
 - Leave reference empty
+- Enter owner name
+- Run analysis
-- If marked `ORIGINAL`, it gets stored in registry
+- If verdict is `ORIGINAL`, it is stored in registry

-### Check for Copyright Violation
+### Check Suspected Copy
 - Upload a video
 - (Optional) add reference
+- Or compare with registry
-- View similarity score + verdict
+- View scores + verdict

 ### Export Report
-- Generate a PDF with full analysis details
+- Download PDF with full analysis

 ---